fdhcg/ss/README.md

-# SIGNALS AND SYSYTEM
+# SIGNALS AND SYSYTEMS
-## this is where latest notification is published.
+## This is where latest notification is published.